-As Primary draws closer, S.D. seniors encouraged to use absentee ballot
+As primary draws closer, S.D. seniors encouraged to use absentee ballot

-South Dakota's primary election is less than two weeks away, along with many local contests.
+South Dakota's primary election is less than two weeks away, as are many local contests.

-With the coronavirus pandemic a major concern for vulnerable residents, a leading nonprofit organization is advising the state's aging population to vote absentee.
+With the COVID-19 pandemic remaining a major concern for vulnerable residents, a leading nonprofit organization is advising the state's aging population to vote by absentee.

 South Dakota's secretary of state recently took action in response to COVID-19 by mailing applications for an absentee ballot to all registered voters who hadn't already requested one.